PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![027_image](./images/027_image.PNG)

+### Greyscale Images

 Let's now look at an analog white LED.
-The white LED is attached to a potentiometer which operates over 8 bits which is also known as a byte.Recall a byte has 256 levels ranging from 0-255.
-In this configuration at 0, the white LED has no emission and we perceive this absence of light as black.
-At 255 the white LED is on full brightness which we perceive as white.
-Any other level is a mixture of black and white which we perceive as some level of gray.
+The white LED is attached to a potentiometer which operates over 8 bits which recall is also known as a byte.
+A byte has 256 levels ranging from 0-255.
+In this configuration at 0, the white LED has no emission and the absence of light is perceived as black.
+At 255 the white LED is on full brightness which is perceived as white.
+Any other level is a mixture of black and white which is perceived as some level of gray.

 ![030_analog_white_led](./images/030_analog_white_led.PNG)